 Form an Affiliate

-- PROVISIONAL AFFILIATE: Complete and submit the online affiliate application and $150 application fee.
+- Complete and submit the online affiliate application and $200 application fee.
 Once all materials have been received by staff, you will move into Provisional Affiliate status and receive online access to our Affiliate-only training resources.

-- Prepare bylaws, organization guidelines, ordinance, and/or resolution for the organization.
+- Prepare bylaws, organization guidelines, ordinances, and/or resolution for the organization.

 - Get the facts about your community.

 - Develop a one-year strategic plan, including the project(s) you would like to accomplish in the first year.

 - Establish a budget; this may be in-kind.